komposter/CommunityPowerEA.com/_docs/anti-martingale.md

 ### Step size

-Step size (in points or like coefficient to Volatility)
+Step size (in points or as Volatility Coefficient)

 <br />